captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 He used to march all the time.
 ---
+Yeah, if there was any cause,
+---
-Any cause, your Nonno was there.
+he was there.
 ---
 He even smuggled prayer books into the Soviet Union
 ---